tim-kos/frey/README.md

 For so you'd type `frey deploy`, Frey would deploy your app, restart it, and show you the status.

-#### One off commands
+#### One-off commands

 All commands can be ran with `--bail` if you do not want to run the chain of commands.

-There are also a few commands that do not belong to the chain, these are:
+There are also a few commands that do not belong to the chain, and are hence auto-bailing these are:

 ```
 restore   : "Restore latest state backup"